patterns-app/patterns-devkit/README.md

 group by customer_id
 ```

-Functions can operate on *incremental* or *batch* inputs, and generate incremental or batch output.
+Pipes can operate on *incremental* or *batch* inputs, and generate incremental or batch output.
 In Basis, incremental data is processed as *DataBlock*s and batch data is processed as
  *DataSet*s.
 These are discussed in more detail below.

 #### ObjectType

-`ObjectType`s define data schemas that let `DataFunction`s specify the data structure
+`ObjectType`s define data schemas that let `pipe`s specify the data structure
  they expect and allow them to inter-operate safely.
 They also
 provide a natural place for column descriptions, validation logic, deduplication
  behavior, and other metadata associated with